 Unfortunately what looked like a Pakistan tour bus had just beaten us, clearly returning, everyone had done a heap of shopping.
 After clearing immigration we queued behind them for a detailed bag check.
 If it wasn’t for them the terminal would have been basically dead.
 Two guys were managing the queue and one managed to get us jumped ahead a bit which put us in a better position for the Pakistan side.

 Then they bus you to actual border and you walk through the stadium where the border closing ceremony takes place and into the Pakistan terminal a little way behind.
 We’d got ahead of group as they unloaded their luggage from the bus.
-We’d been really worried about the heat and humidity as it’s been a killer and walking in it with rucksacks and queuing in hot buildings it always a challenge.
-But in the event there had been a monsoon shower that morning (we could see it in the distance) and the breeze had picked up with it, making it altogether far more tolerable.
+We’d been really worried about the heat and humidity as it’s been a killer and walking in it with rucksacks and queuing in hot buildings is always a challenge.
+But in happened there had been a monsoon shower that morning (we could see it in the distance) and the breeze had picked up with it, making it far more tolerable.

 We got to Pakistan immigration second in line but when we were given forms to fill in some of the returning Pakistanis got ahead.
 An immigration officer jumped us ahead when the person at his desk hadn’t filled in a form.
 After clearing immigration and heading to the bag scanner we had our passport checked, and then checked again by a guy in plain western clothes who then pulled us aside and recorded our passport details and plans on a blank sheet of paper.
 We were then free to go.

-To get a visa you need to get a Letter of Invitation from a registered Pakistan tourism company.
+To get a Pakistan visa you need to get a Letter of Invitation from a registered Pakistan tourism company.
 You can outright buy them but this has got more difficult as one of the main providers has had hassle from the secret police as they’re not supposed to do this.
 So now you can buy one off them if you also buy a couple of other services.
 For ours we’d decided to buy a border pick up (you always get ripped off paying to leave borders and again we were worried about handling the weather).
-Our pick up wasn’t at the car park, but since we didn’t know how long it would take us we had not set time agreed, we’d just told them we’d cross when the border opened.
+Our pick up wasn’t at the car park, but since we didn’t know how long it would take us we had not agreed a set time, we’d just told them we’d cross when the border opened.

 A couple of guys at the car park who help to unload luggage and a couple of drivers were helpful in offering to call our pick up for us but we didn’t have a number.
 We hung out for half an hour.
 Other people were picked up and dropped off in the car park but we decided it didn’t feel right ours wasn’t there so explored out in the road and saw another gate farther down.
 The autorickshaw driver at the car park said he’d take us down for free and we negotiated with him to take us into the city if our ride wasn’t there.
 It was.
-Seems most people aren’t allowed past that point.
+Turns out most people aren’t allowed past that gate.

 We learnt quickly that people are pretty brazen, they have no qualms about staring (often par for the course when you’re off the beaten track so we expected that) but also if they want to know they’ll ask.
 Like a guard at the border who happened to be walking next to us asked Emma if she is a man or a woman.
 There was no suggestion or intent behind his question, and there was no reaction when she replied.
 He was just curious.
 He wanted to know so asked.
 We’re lucky there is an easy fix for solving that here, we just put a headscarf on.